vrcx-team/VRCX/README.md

 ### Special comments about VRChatRPC.DLL

-VRChatRPC.DLL is used to login VRChat via your **Steam account**.
+VRChatRPC.DLL was used to login VRChat via your **Steam account**.
 (If you press the Steam login button on the login page)

-If you don't need to login via Steam, VRChatRPC.DLL will not be used.

-In detail, VRChatRPC.DLL accesses the VRChat Process (DLL Injection) and calls the Steam API to obtain the Login Token.
-This may lead to BAN from VRChat.
+In detail, VRChatRPC.DLL accessed the VRChat Process (DLL Injection) and called the Steam API to obtain the Login Token.

-No technical measures have been taken on security yet (Of course I can't say there's no risk, but there's no problem), but I don't know what will happen later.

-Since it is impossible to login to a 3rdparty account in the usual way, so this is the only way.

-It's source code is available at https://github.com/pypy-vrc/VRChatRPC.
+This method is no longer possible due to the new EAC (Easy AntiCheat) update to VRChat.

 Screenshots
 =